nottledim/ecotrack/README.md

 * "pwr1" is the house feed power in watts.
 Positive is import, negative is export.
 * "volts" is the mains voltage at the time of the measurement.
 It's used to compute the current.
 * Other values are not used at this time.

-### Notes
-The following debug features currently exist:

-+ Any MQTT message received by ecotrack.lua with message "quit" will terminate the program.
-+ Sending topic cmnd/prism/status will cause ecotrack.lua to emit the EVSE status on stderr.

-Modifications to the lua program will most likely be in function handle_ON_MESSAGE where the MQTT messages are processed.